-Problem: The system was working fine but now it does not boot, it start booting but then it stop and it says "the filesystem needs to be checked manually" or similar message,
+Problem: The system was working fine but now it does not boot, it start booting but then it stop and it says "the filesystem needs to be checked manually"

 From time to time the OS check the boot disks (also after a system crashs or blackout) .
 Some errors are considered dangerous to fix and require user to confirm.
 Typically by using the fsck program.
 But this can be a bit delicate so please contact support if you are not sure about what happened.
 Also make a picture of the exact messages on the screen and send it to support.

 Problem: The system starts booting but it goes into text mode, there is no graphics login ( it can not start X)

 Check that we are not in any of the previous cases (that you do not see the previous error messages).

 1 - You will need to login in text mode as root, But If it does not even offer a login prompt, then you can force the system to boot in text single user mode as follows:

 Power off / Power on the system, and when you see the initial linux grub menu:

 - CentOS systems: Press e to edit the options.
 Then you will need to scroll down with cursor keys until you find the line starting with "Linux16...". (this line is not visible until you scroll down) Then use right cursor arrow to move the cursor to the end of that line (this options line is typically longer that the terminal capabilities, so just keep using right cursor arrow until it does not advance anymore) and add the word single at the end.
 Then do not press Enter, after adding the word single just press Ctrl + X

 That will boot in single mode, offering a text login prompt.